hongseok-yang/probprog19/README.md

 ## 1. Important Announcements

+#### [May 19] No lecture on 22 May.

+We will not have a class on the 22nd of May (Wednesday).
+This is because I am involved in running the interviews for the graduate admission for KAIST CS.

 #### [May 12] [Homework4](https://github.com/hongseok-yang/probprog19/blob/master/Homework/Homework4/homework4-questions.pdf) is out.

 The deadline is 6:00pm on 31 May 2019 (Friday).
 Submit your solutions to the TAs by putting them in the homework submission box on the third floor of the E3-1 building.
 If you type up your solutions, you can email them to TAs.
 In that case, email them to both Mr Kwonsoo Chae (kwonsoo.chae@gmail.com) and Mr Hyunsu Kim (khszone02@kaist.ac.kr).